-Alexis Lisandro Guizar-Diaz is an undergraduate transfer student from Lind, Washington.
-He currently holds an Associate of Arts degree from Spokane Community College and is now pursuing a bachelor’s degree in Sociology with a minor in Philosophy.
+Alexis Lisandro Guizar-Diaz graduate in the spring of 2021 with a degree in Sociology and a minor in Philosophy.
 His key research interests are political economy, rural & agrarian communities, and Latina/o/x populations.
 He is a member of the American Sociological Association and a recipient of a 2020 Eastern Washington University Summer Research Internship through the McNair Scholars Program.
-Alexis conducted research during the summer of 2020 in Washington’s Columbia Basin under the mentorship of Dr. Edwin Elias from the Department of Race and Culture Studies.
+In the 2019-2020 school year Alexis did research with the support of Dr. Mimi Marinucci and presented that research at the EWU virtual symposium in 2020 on "Machismo, Marianismo, and The Ethics of Care."
+Alexis then conducted research during the summer of 2020 in Washington’s Columbia Basin under the mentorship of Dr. Edwin Elias from the Department of Race and Culture Studies.
+He then completed additional research throughout the 2020-2021 school year on designing a positive workplace for Washington farmworkers.

 2020 McNair Faculty Research Mentor: Dr. Edwin Elias